DrSnuggles/jsvecx/README.md

   - Mobile
     - Android Chrome
     - iPhone6+ Safari (no audio)
+    - iPhone4
-    - iPad1 Safari 5.1.1 (no audio)
+    - iPad1 Safari 5.1.1 (no audio) (no reqAnimFrame)

 ## ToDo
   Input:
-    - analog touch
+    - analog touch (touch did not work on new mac/pads but on old ones) (no reqAnimFrame on ipad1)
+    - map keys individually
   Usability:
     - save/load state
     - speed adjustment (no, not timing)